Traffic / Minor Offense Division

 - where and when to report if you would like to appear in court.
 Bail is not required to appear in court.

-- If you are cited for a traffic violation or minor offense, the court may mail you a Courtesy Notice at the address listed on the ticket.
-You may receive the Courtesy Notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.
+- You may receive the reminder notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.

-- Payment options are shown on the Courtesy Notice to help you avoid the time and inconvenience of coming to the courthouse.
+- Payment options are shown on the reminder notice to help you avoid the time and inconvenience of coming to the courthouse.

-- If you do not receive your Courtesy Notice at least two weeks before your appearance date (or "promise to appear date") and/or do not understand your options, you may:
+- If you do not receive your reminder notice at least two weeks before your appearance date (or "promise to appear date") and/or do not understand your options, you may:

-- If your appearance in court is required, your Courtesy Notice will say, "You must appear in court on or before your appearance date."
+- If your appearance in court is required, your reminder notice will say, "You must appear in court on or before your appearance date."
 Bail is not required to appear in court.

 - It takes approximately two to three weeks from the date you received your ticket for your case to be filed with the court.